Meditation - A “Silver Bullet” Strategy For Anxiety Disorder

 Right from the outset, we’ve been proponents of using meditation/deep relaxation to help overcome a struggle with anxiety disorder and its symptoms.
 Consequently, we’ve extolled its virtues time and time again to our Recovery Support members and therapy clients.
 While we saw the benefits of regular deep relaxation personally and professionally, research to that effect was scant.

-We knew that meditation/deep relaxation was helpful in offsetting the negative effects of persistently elevated stress because of how deep relaxation activates the parasympathetic nervous system - the system that counteracts the effects of the sympathetic nervous system that is stimulated by stress, such as that caused by overly apprehensive beahvior.
+We knew that meditation/deep relaxation was helpful in offsetting the negative effects of chronic stress because of how deep relaxation activates the parasympathetic nervous system - the system that counteracts the effects of the sympathetic nervous system that is stimulated by stress, such as that caused by overly apprehensive behavior.
 But we also knew regular meditation/deep relaxation helped to strengthen our ability to contain anxious behavior.
 For more information about containment and its importance, see Chapter 6 in the Recovery Support area of our website.
 Recent research has now shown why.

 Researchers discovered that those who regularly meditate/practice deep relaxation experience an increase in connectivity between the prefrontal cortex (PFC - often referred to as the anxiety brake) and the amygdalae (often referred to as the “fear center” of the brain).
-This increased connectivity gives us increased ability to override the fear response and gives greater control of our emotional responses, both important for overcoming problematic anxiety.
+This increased connectivity gives us increased ability to override the fear response and gives greater control of our emotional responses, both important for overcoming issues with anxiety.

 The researchers also found that the more experience we have with meditation/deep relaxation, the greater the benefit.
 For example, experienced meditators had a greater reduction in amygdalae activity, which made them less reactive to negative stimuli.
-The combination of increased executive control, increased emotional control, and reduced amygdalae activity result in greatly reduced anxiety and its stress impact, all of which are important when overcoming anxiety issues.
+The combination of increased executive control, increased emotional control, and reduced amygdalae activity result in greatly reduced anxiety and its stress impact, all of which are important when overcoming anxiety disorder.

 If you are dealing with anxiety issues, we highly recommend learning and regularly practicing a meditation/deep relaxation technique.
 It truly is one of the “silver bullet” remedies for anxiety (and depression).
 We list other “silver bullet” remedies in Chapter 6 in the Recovery Support area of our website.